apache/felix-dev/webconsole/README.md

 #### Bug

-- [FELIX-6563](https://issues.apache.org/jira/browse/FELIX-6563) : [Regression] Webconsole REST API doesn't return Confguration PID when creating a new configuration
+- [FELIX-6563](https://issues.apache.org/jira/browse/FELIX-6563) : Regression - Webconsole REST API doesn't return Confguration PID when creating a new configuration

 ### Changes in 4.8.2 (23/May/22)